 Cyclonus hints that he's in Luna-1 searching a cure for Tailgate.

 Also, the fact that Whirl seems to earnestly attempt to turn a new leaf with Cyclonus..

-Tarn of all people showing concern for Kaon when he suffering from the effects of the killswitch.
+Tarn, of all people, shows concern for Kaon when the latter suffers from the effects of the killswitch.

 Cyclonus and Whirl seem to finally bury the hatchet.
 Apparently so does Chromedome, although Cyclonus was oblivious of Chromedome's resentment.